Seelengrab/Supposition.jl/docs/src/faq.md

  * Easily use temporal & stateful property tests
  * Reproducibly replay previously found counterexamples (with caveats regarding external state)
- * Generate values based on the values that were put into a test, and have those values in turn shrink just as well as the values that were put in
+ * Generate values based on the values that were put into a test, and have those values in turn shrink just as well as the values that were put in while preserving the invariants they were generated under.

-TODO: insert more